heini208/fault_detector_spot/documentation/System_Design.md

 In this mode, movements are executed *relative to the manipulator's current position*.
 For example, issuing a "move 5cm left" command twice will result in a total movement of 10cm to the left from the original starting point.

-This mode is implemented in the `ManipulatorMoveRelativeAction` behavior.
+This mode is implemented in the `ManipulatorMoveRelativeAction` behaviour.
 It is particularly useful for manual, iterative adjustments where the operator "jogs" the arm into a desired position.
 While intuitive for live control, this mode is less suitable for automated, repeatable sequences, as any deviation in the starting pose will propagate through all subsequent movements, leading to inaccurate final positioning.